MIT-CAVE/rc-cli/README.md

     ```
     docker run hello-world
     ```
+    - This may not work until you close and re-open docker.

 7) Install the `rc-cli` in the `Ubuntu 20.04` app
   - Run the following commands to install the `rc-cli`